OdysseyPTA/OdysseyPTA.github.io/ticketing.md

 2. Communicate with your peers in the Odyssey community.
 Find someone who isn't using their full allocation and is willing to share with you.

-## How do I get more than one extra ticket?
+### How do I get more than one extra ticket?

 Communicate with your peers in the Odyssey community.
-Find someone who isn't using their full allocation and is whilling to share with you.
+Find someone who isn't using their full allocation and is willing to share with you.

-## How do I communicate with my peers in the Odyssey community?
+### How do I communicate with my peers in the Odyssey community?

 Respectfully and patiently.
 Go somewhere that Odyssey community members hang out (e.g., afterschool pick-up, Coffee Cart, etc.) and find someone to talk to.

 Within the context of ticketing, we're experimenting with a Discourse server to supplement other means.
-A link should have been included with the ticket announcement and should be on the ticketing form.[^3] If you are on Facebook, you can check the Odyssey Facebook group.
+A link should have been included with the ticket announcement and should be on the ticketing form.[^3] If you use Facebook, you can check the Odyssey Facebook group.

 [^3]: If a link was not included in the announcement and is not on the ticketing form, then most likely the experiment failed and we haven't updated the FAQ yet.